Does it matter where boxes are located at your project?

 - Arranging boxes in a grid or loop makes it convenient for box checks.

-Click here for Next Step: Pole Options.
+Click here for Next Step: Pole Options for Nest Boxes.

 Learn About Birds at Tree Swallow Nest Box Projects